 Find more than 20.000 value stocks.
-Invest in stocks with a higher intrinsic value than their latest stock price.
+Invest in stocks with a higher intrinsic value than their current stock price.

 The Value Strategy is not the reinvention of the wheel.

-It's a strategy followed by the greatest stars on Wall street.
+It's a strategy followed by the greatest stars of Wall Street.
 But you don't have to be an expert in stock markets to boost your stock portfolio´s performance!

 We learned from the best investors and made value investing as easy as possible so every user can build up their own Fair Value Portfolio in just a few steps.

 We from fairvalue-calculator.com examined other independent studies and have completed extensive backtesting in order to prove that our strategy works.

 In the past 14 years we proved that our strategy would have outperformed stock markets over the past 14 years with an additional annual return of 9-15% and less volatility.

 The fair value calculator strategy shows a promising way in stock picking.
 Read our examinations of backtesting and studies about our strategy.